 It’s best to request product samples before potentially buying poor quality items that will damage the appearance of your Business.

-Make sure what your company culture in not lost in your marketing messages.
+Make sure that your company culture is not lost in your marketing messages.
 Promotional products are one of the simplest ways to communicate your brand image and mission statement.

 It is important to make sure you choose the best promotional merchandise for your target audience.
 Think about your potential customers in every marketing campaign you use.
 If you are appealing to business owners then think about products that they will be using on a daily basis such as mouse mats, memory sticks, mugs and pens.
 However if you are appealing to families and children consider products such as teddy bears, jigsaws, colouring pencils and keyrings as these are age appropriate.